Randomized benchmarking of a high-fidelity remote CNOT gate over a meter-scale microwave interconnect

-\textit{Remote state transfer.}---State transfer between the $l$~qubits is performed by the superadiabatic transitionless driving~(SATD) method~\cite{PhysRevApplied.22.024006, PhysRevLett.116.230503, zhou2017accelerated}.
+State transfer between the $l$~qubits is performed using the superadiabatic transitionless driving~(SATD) method~\cite{PhysRevApplied.22.024006, PhysRevLett.116.230503, zhou2017accelerated}.
 Under the SATD method, we first prepare one of the $l$~qubits in the excited state and the other in the ground state, referred to as the emitter and receiver qubits, respectively.
-We linearly modulate $l$~qubits frequencies from their idle position and make them degenerate to the target CPW mode, while keeping the coupling between the $l$~qubits and the target CPW mode ($m=50$) at zero.
-Keeping the frequencies degenerate, we turn on the coupling between the $l$~qubits and the target CPW mode according to:
+We linearly modulate the $l$~qubit frequencies from their idle positions and make them degenerate with the target CPW mode, while keeping the coupling between the $l$~qubits and the target CPW mode ($m=50$) at zero.
+While the frequencies are degenerate, we turn on the coupling between the $l$~qubits and the target CPW mode according to:

-where $g_\mathrm{e,r}(t)$ represent the coupling strength between the emitter and receiver qubit to the target CPW mode, respectively. $g=3.5~\mathrm{MHz}$ and $T=135~\mathrm{ns}$ are the maximum coupling strength and the execution time of the protocol, respectively.
+where $g_\mathrm{e,r}(t)$ represent the coupling strengths between the emitter and receiver qubits and the target CPW mode, respectively.
+Derivations of \cref{eq:coupling_satd} are provided in the Supplemental Materials.
+In the following experiments, we use a maximum coupling strength of $g/2\pi=3.5~\mathrm{MHz}$ and an execution time of the protocol $T=135~\mathrm{ns}$.
 While sweeping the couplings, the composite Hilbert space spanned by the $l$~qubits and the target CPW mode has the following \textit{instantaneous} eigenstates:

-where $\ket{ijk}$ state represents the $i$, $j$, and $k$th excitations in the emitter qubit, target CPW mode, and receiver qubit, respectively.
+where the state $\ket{ijk}$ represents the $i$, $j$, and $k$th excitations in the emitter qubit, target CPW mode, and receiver qubit, respectively.
 Here, $\ket{D(t)}$ and $\ket{B_\pm(t)}$ are called the dark and bright eigenstates, respectively.
-The dark eigenstate, having no overlap with the intermediate~(possibly) lossy interconnect state, therefore allows for an adiabatic quantum state transfer by arbitrarily evolving the mixing angle $\theta(t)$~\cite{Gaubatz_Population_1990, Vitanov_Stimulated_2017, Bergmann_Roadmap_2019} .
-The main advantage of SATD is the suppression of diabatic leakage from the dark state to the bright states using the counter adiabatic corrections~\cite{PhysRevApplied.22.024006}.
+The dark eigenstate, having no overlap with the intermediate (possibly lossy) interconnect state, therefore allows for adiabatic quantum state transfer by arbitrarily evolving the mixing angle $\theta(t)$~\cite{Gaubatz_Population_1990, Vitanov_Stimulated_2017, Bergmann_Roadmap_2019}.
+The main advantage of SATD is the suppression of diabatic leakage from the dark state to the bright states using the counter-adiabatic corrections~\cite{PhysRevApplied.22.024006}.
 Finally, we turn off the couplings between both $l$~qubits and the target CPW mode and linearly move both $l$~qubit frequencies back to their idle frequencies.
-The overall SATD sequences described above takes $206$~ns on this device.
-More details on experiments regarding to leakage suppression using SATD can be found in the Supplemental Material.
+The overall SATD sequence described above takes $206$~ns on this device.
+More details on experiments regarding leakage suppression using SATD can be found in the Supplemental Material.